seladb/PcapPlusPlus/README.md

 ### Verify your packages

-PcapPlusPlus releases are signed with GitHub attestation.
-You can verify the attestation of the packages with GitHub CLI.
-To verify packages you can follow the most recent instructions from [gh attestation verify](https://cli.github.com/manual/gh_attestation_verify) page.
+PcapPlusPlus releases which newer than v23.09 are signed with GitHub attestation.
+You can verify the attestation of these packages with GitHub CLI.
+To verify packages you can follow the most recent instructions from [gh attestation verify](https://cli.github.com/manual/gh_attestation_verify).
 For simple instructions you can use the following command:

 ```shell
 gh attestation verify <path-to-package-file> --repository seladb/PcapPlusPlus